etna-dela-r/Daemon/README.md

 Daemon
 ======

-Small POC, only working on localhost currently, on port 8080.
+Small POC, only working on localhost currently, on port 8000.
+Using Basic auth for authentication.

 Routes
 ------
 2 routes available :

-GET /torrents (get all torrents)
+GET /torrents

+POST /torrents (torrent: url of the torrent)

 GET /torrents/:id

+DELETE /torrents/:id

 Responses Format
 ----------------